ericwbailey/ericwbailey.website/.github/ISSUE_TEMPLATE/accessibility-issue.md

 >
 > Example:
 > 1. Turn on NVDA with Firefox.
-> 2. Go to ericwbailey.design.
+> 2. Go to ericwbailey.website.
 > 3. Navigate to ...

 ### Expected result